Decisions guide

 How to: Scenario analysis

 Scenario analysis helps you understand how changes in key assumptions affect performance, liquidity and risk.
-In X-ASTRiS you always compare scenarios against a fixed baseline.
+In X-ASTRiS you compare every scenario against a fixed base case — and you can save up to five additional scenarios (e.g. upside, downside, bank case).

 Core concept

-A scenario is a temporary adjustment of selected drivers in the forecast years.
-The baseline remains unchanged and serves as the reference point for comparison.
+A scenario is a set of adjustments to selected drivers in the forecast years.
+The base case remains unchanged and serves as the reference point for comparison.

 • – The base year is never changed

-• – Sliders apply from Year 1 onwards
+• – Adjustments apply from Year 1 onwards

 Step-by-step

 Before running scenarios, make sure your P&L and Balance Sheet inputs are complete and saved.
-Scenario analysis builds on this baseline.
+Scenario analysis builds on this base case.

 2. 2.
 Open the Scenario analysis view

-Navigate to the Scenario tab.
-You’ll see the baseline as the reference and a scenario layer on top.
+Navigate to the Scenario Analysis view.
+You’ll see the base case as the reference and a scenario layer on top.

-Use sliders to adjust selected drivers such as growth rates, margins, payroll assumptions or working capital ratios.
+Use sliders to adjust selected drivers such as growth rates, margins, payroll assumptions, capex, opex, or working capital ratios.

 Sliders only affect forecast years.
 The base year remains unchanged so comparisons stay meaningful.